bbilly1/tilefy/README.md

 Defaults to `true` for all numbers.
 Shorten long numbers in to a more human readable string, like *14502* to *14.5K*.

 ### recreate: optional
-Recreate tiles periodically, provide your custom schedule as a cron tab or use `on_demand` to recreate the tile for every request.
-Defaults to `0 0 * * *` aka every day at midnight.
-Be aware of any rate limiting and API quotas you might face with a too frequent schedule.
+Set the lifetime of your tiles and define when the tile will be recreated if requested.
+Defaults to *1d*, e.g. recreate every day.

+Valid options:
+- *120*: A number indicates seconds till expire
+- *10min*: Minutes till expire
+- *2h*: Hours till expire
+- *1d*: Days till expire
+- *on_demand*: Will recreate for every request.

 Note:
-- There is automatically a random jitter for cron tab of 15 secs to avoid parallel requests for a lot of tiles.
+- Be aware of any rate limiting and API quotas you might face with a too short expiration.
 - There is a failsafe in place to block recreating tiles faster than every 60 seconds.

 ## API requests
 Get values from a public API by providing the url and key_map.